Andrew (Andy) Benford.

 I've always liked board games and back in the 1950s when not building dens or tree houses or playing various forms of "tig" and "hide & seek" with friends as a lad, we could all be found seated around a game board playing a game of the time (Monopoly, Risk, Cluedo, Flutter, Totopoly, Buccaneer).

 I was born in Solihull, Warwickshire, England in 1950 and was educated at Solihull School.
 I joined the Royal Navy in September 1968 at the Britannia Royal Naval College, Dartmouth and passed out (graduated) in 1971 and in 1972 embarked on a Cold War submarine career that would span twenty-one years and six of the seven seas.
-I saw service in diesel-electric conventional submarines, a nuclear powered hunter-killer submarine and a nuclear powered Polaris ballistic missile submarine.
-In 1980 I completed the Submarine Commanding Officers’ Qualifying Course (COQC), affectionately known as the “Perisher”, and qualified as a submarine commanding officer going on to command an Australian conventional submarine, HMAS Oxley, during a two year exchange service appointment, and to be the second-in-command of the Polaris submarine HMS Revenge.
+I saw service in four diesel-electric conventional submarines, a nuclear powered hunter-killer submarine and a nuclear-powered Polaris ballistic missile submarine.
+In 1980 I completed the Submarine Commanding Officers’ Qualifying Course (COQC), affectionately known as the “Perisher”, and qualified as a submarine commanding officer going on to command an RAN Oberon-class conventional submarine during a two-year exchange service appointment, and to be the second-in-command of a Resolution-class Polaris submarine.
 I retired from the Royal Navy in 1993 after the end of the Cold War and moved on to a management career in General Practice in the NHS.

-In 2012 I retired from gainful employment and live in retirement in a delightful small village in Oxfordshire with my wife Sue and our border collie Floss; we have two grown-up daughters.
+In 2012 I retired from gainful employment and live in retirement in a delightful small village in Oxfordshire with my wife; we have two grown-up daughters.
 As well as enjoying board games, I play in a village band (guitar and mandolin) and write my own songs … I also write and stage the occasional Christmas pantomime for my fellow villagers' enjoyment!?

 I was extremely lucky to find Osprey Games as a publisher at my first attempt as a result of taking the prototype of They Come Unseen to the "Playtest Zone" at the UK Games Expo in Birmingham in May 2014.
-Seeing my hand-made prototype blossom under the care of the team at Osprey Games has been fantastic and I hope that everyone who plays the game has fun … with plenty of discussion about the weather!
+Seeing my hand-made prototype blossom under the care of the team at Osprey Games has been fantastic and I hope that everyone who plays the game has fun.